hnla/style-modules/README.md

 Loading modules (essentially enqueueing the files) initially will be a matter of the end user installing the module folder in the right place, then copy/pasting the modules example enqueue code block to thier functions file.
 _( Originally the idea was to provide a automagic enqueue function that would look for modules and their files and enqueue an array of found files, this was either part of the  BP core functions.php or a standalone file in the MU plugins dir, for my dev purposes I have a simple function checking and building an array of files to enqueue run as a standard plugin.)_

-Part of my concern and thoughts behind wanting an automatted approach were two fold:
+Part of my concern and thoughts behind wanting an automated approach were two fold:
 1/ Ensure the process for running these modules was as dead simple as possible for the end user.
-2/ Allow multiple modules to be loaded without having to add a new enueue block for each one, clumsy at best!
+2/ Allow multiple modules to be loaded without having to add a new enqueue block for each one, clumsy at best!

 -----------------------------------------------------------------------------------------------------